Chassis & Suspension

 This, of course, leaves automotive enthusiasts and malcontents, such as myself, to track down and apply their own remediation.
 As far as reversing the front/rear spring bias is concerned, the more adventurous among us might experiment with creating their own unique spring sets by cannibalizing parts from a couple different commercially available kits, selecting the front springs from one and the rears from another.
 The rest of us are more or less left with either the Kenny Brown springs or coilovers.
 (Yes, their reversed spring rates account for the majority of the handling improvement attributed to coilover conversions on IRS Cobras.
 I'll bet you didn't know that.)

 Editorial Comment: If you're not prepared to live with some increased bump harshness, don't install performance springs - either conventional or coilover - on your car.
 Yes, there are nimrods running around on crack or acid who will tell you their cars actually ride better, or at least as well, after being fitted with stiffer suspensions, but that's completely delusional.
 They don't.
 They can't.
-The simple truth is that if you manage to get everything right, your car will HANDLE better with performance springs, but it will NOT RIDE better!
-H&R and a few of the other spring companies attempt to mitigate the increased harshness of stiffer springs somewhat with progressive rates at one or both ends, but they have been only marginally successful in that regard, and progressive springs are less predictable near the limit than linear springs.
+The simple truth is that if you manage to get everything right, your car will HANDLE better with performance springs, but it will NOT ride better!
+H&R and a few of the other spring companies attempt to mitigate the increased harshness of stiffer springs somewhat with progressive rates at one or both ends, and they have been reasonably successful in that regard, but progressive springs are less predictable near the limit than linear springs.

 Be realistic.
 Expect a ride/handling trade-off to accompany every performance-oriented suspension upgrade you perform.
 Although Taz now handles like he's on rails, he also rides much more like it, as well.
-His '06 - '07 suspension upgrades have put his ride harshness close to my personal tolerance limit when traversing the many bombed out streets in my town, so I don't even want to think about how brutal the ride would be if I had selected aluminum and Delrin bushings instead of poly.
+His '06 - '07 suspension upgrades have put his ride harshness close to my personal tolerance limit when traversing some of the bombed out streets in my town.
+I don't even want to think about how brutal the ride would be if I had opted for even less forgiving bushings than poly.
 No thanks.
-Sure, the harshness of a stiffer suspension does subside at higher velocities, and the ride becomes truly outstanding at 80 MPH and above, but it's difficult to achieve those speeds around town and retain one's driving privileges.
+Sure, the harshness of a very stiff suspension does subside at higher velocities.
+For example, at 80 MPH and above, Taz's ride motions drop into a sweet spot where this suspension setup feels perfect, but it's difficult to achieve those speeds around town and retain one's driving privileges.

 Except perhaps for color, one spring looks pretty much like another.
-Still, you can clearly see the massive wire size of the rear EP spring in the photo below.
-Compare this spring's wire gauge to the OEM spring and H&R Sport Spring that are pictured near the top of this page.
-In this photo, You can also see one of the Max Motorsports adjustable sway bar end links.
+Still, you can clearly see the massive wire gauge of the rear EP spring in the photo below.
+Compare this spring's wire size to the OEM spring and H&R Sport Spring that are pictured near the top of this page.
+In this photo, you can also see one of the Max Motorsports MMRSB-94 adjustable sway bar end links.
 (I installed the new end links to eliminate the preload on the rear sway bar that had been introduced by lowering the car.)

-As for ride height, after I installed the Kenne Bell twin-screw, my H&R Sport Springs had provided a front/rear height of 26.375/27.5 inches from the deck to the top of the fender lip (compared to 26.5/27.25 inches prior to my addition of the blower kit).
-Switching to the EP spring set changed the car's ride height to 27 inches all the way around following some transitory initial settling, and this remains unchanged after years of hard use.
-Taz now displays no visible forward rake, but has more road clearance up front, so I've yet to experience any rubbing or scraping with the EP springs.
+After I installed my Kenne Bell twin-screw kit, the H&R Sport Springs had dropped to a front ride height of just 26.375 inches from the fender lip to the deck (compared to 26.5 inches prior to my addition of the blower kit).
+Switching to the EP spring set increased the car's front ride height to 27 inches (but dropped the rear from 27.5" to 27.0") following some transitory initial settling.
+This remains unchanged after years of hard use.
+Taz now displays no visible forward rake, but has more road clearance up front, so I have not experienced any rubbing or scraping with the EP springs.

 NOTE: Bear in mind that I run tires an inch taller than stock, so you should deduct approximately 0.5" off the above ride height measurements for an estimate of what the ride height would be with stock diameter tires.
 (Factory stock diameter was 25.67".
 If you are unsure of the diameter of your own tires, use the Tire & Drivetrain Calculators on this site's Tech Docs page to determine what you have.)